Associate | Established: 1971 | Associate since 2020

 SMO 1: Quality Assurance

-Zimbabwe has established a statutory quality assurance (QA) review system under the Public Accountants and Auditors Act, administered by the Public Accountants and Auditors Board (PAAB).
-Within this framework, CGI does not operate the jurisdiction’s QA review system, as this responsibility rests with the PAAB.
-However, CGI supports the effective implementation of quality management and audit standards among its members.
+Zimbabwe has established a statutory quality assurance (QA) review system under the Public Accountants and Auditors Act [Chapter 27:12], administered by the Public Accountants and Auditors Board (PAAB).
+The Chartered Governance and Accountancy Institute in Zimbabwe (CGI) does not operate the jurisdiction’s QA review system, as this responsibility rests with the PAAB.
+Within the scope of its mandate, CGI supports implementation by promoting awareness of audit quality, quality management, and applicable professional requirements among its members.

 Current Status: Sustain